hodgestar/earthstar-control-software/README.rst

 Todo
 ----

-* Fix out-by-one error in segment endpoint when worm crosses end of ring.
 * Add all ring joins.
 * Add post effect capping of colour values.
 * Spherical co-ordinates unit for rendering to a complete virtual sphere.